 Coast Guard interdicts lancha crew illegally fishing US waters

-CORPUS CHRISTI, Texas — Coast Guard law enforcement crews detected and interdicted a Mexican lancha boat crew engaged in illegal fishing in federal waters off southern Texas, Sunday.
+CORPUS CHRISTI, Texas — Coast Guard law enforcement crews detected and interdicted one Mexican lancha boat crew illegally fishing in federal waters off southern Texas, Monday afternoon.

 Coast Guard crews stopped one lancha with a total of four Mexican fishermen engaged in illegal fishing.
-The lancha boat, fishing gear, 113 snappers and two sharks were seized.
+The lancha boat, with fishing gear onboard, was seized.
 The Mexican fishermen were detained and transferred to border enforcement agents for processing.

-Coast Guard Sector/Air Station Corpus Christi has interdicted 57 lanchas that were north of the U.S./Mexico Maritime Border since Oct.
-1, 2017.
+Coast Guard Sector/Air Station Corpus Christi has detected 45 lanchas, 32 of which were interdicted, that were north of the U.S.-Mexico Maritime Border since Oct.
+1, 2018.